-1Initial construction cost including administration, sidewalk, driveways, utilities, etc.
+1Initial construction cost including administration, sidewalk, driveways, utilities, etc. 2Anticipated total maintenance costs over the life divided by life to determine average.

 FUNDING STREET IMPROVEMENTS

 There is a significant cost associated with constructing roads within any community.
 Many cities throughout the region constructed many of their local road networks through ambitious construction programs.
 Many of these programs were funded through bonds that were paid back through a local millage or creation of special assessment districts (SADs).
 If possible, road construction should be combined with other utility (water/sanitary) work in order to share costs for traffic control and other general condition items.